IanBlancas/Virtual-Table-Top/README.md

 7.4 Loading

-Reconstructs widget objects from saved JSON
+Reconstructs widget objects from saved JSON, can be triggered either by hitting CTRL + O and selecting the .JSON file you would like to load, or by using the button along the top toolbar to do the same

-Restores positions, images, rotations, and metadata
+Restores positions, images, rotations, and some metadata

 8. Architecture